 The Plan suggests advancing recommendations from the regional Hazard Mitigation Plan to support the ability of critical public facilities to withstand power outages and extreme weather.
-It also encourages performing public facility vulnerability assessments, such as at the wastewater plant, to help ensure it can withstand hazard events.
-The Plan supports limiting of development of access roads on steep slopes that could limit the accessibility of emergency responders.
-It describes and promotes Low Impact Design (LID), provides for addressing potentially destabilizing invasive species, and encourages cross-jurisdictional coordination by encouraging the Planning Department to assist the Town in aligning action with Warren County's resiliency planning.
+It also provides for performing public facility vulnerability assessments, such as at the wastewater plant, to help ensure critical facilities can withstand hazard events.
+The Plan supports limiting of development of access roads on steep slopes that could limit the accessibility of emergency responders or fragment the wildland edge.
+It describes and promotes Low Impact Development (LID), provides for addressing potentially destabilizing invasive species, and encourages cross-jurisdictional coordination by encouraging the Planning Department to assist the Town in aligning action with Warren County's resiliency planning.
+The Plan also promotes green infrastructure deployments (natural and nature-based solutions).
+Green stormwater infrastructure applications and the design and layout of open space at the site and area level will provide valuable greenspace and habitat, reduce flooding potential, generate shading, lower energy use, and bolster the overall community resiliency to extreme weather.